 - Tool-free blade change system makes changing blades easy

-- Compatible with U and T shank blades
+- It's versatile, accepting both U and T shank blades.

 8. CRAFTSMAN (CMES610) Jigsaw